HassanChehab/trustblock/README.md

 -   > I set up an SMTP server via one of my Gmail addresses.
 The credentials are in the .env file.
 It should be good to go on launch.

 -   > If you are logged in, you cannot sign in.

+-   > A good brandwidth is needed, otherwise the email might not be sent.

 <br />